 - feather boas

 It is against camp rules to send candy or food to camp or to include it in your daughter’s trunk.
 Your compliance with this regulation will help us to maintain your child’s health and avoid bugs and animals in the bunks.
 Our girls have a healthy, well-balanced diet and receive a reasonable amount of candy and plenty of fresh fruit.
 All food and candy packages received at camp are confiscated and their contents discarded.

 Nut Free Policy

 To help protect the health of the campers and staff in our camp community, we have a nut free policy.
-This policy means that no peanuts or tree nuts (including cashews, pecans, pistachios, walnuts, almonds, coconuts, etc.) should enter our camp environment.
+This policy means that no peanuts or tree nuts (including cashews, pecans, pistachios, walnuts, almonds, shea, etc.) should enter our camp environment.
 We will read ingredient labels on food served at camp.
 We will not serve items where a label indicates that the food contains peanuts or tree nuts and we will use due care to satisfy ourselves that responsible decontamination procedures have been followed where products are produced in a factory that may also, upon occasion, produce products that may contain nuts.
 Foods that contain nut products will be considered unsafe.
 Please note that shampoos, conditioners, lotions, and toiletries that contain nuts or nut products will also not be permitted.

 We would like to emphasize that we cannot promise families that children with allergies will not come into accidental contact with these foods while at camp, but we want to assure you that we will have taken precautions to hopefully prevent contact with these allergens.
 We want you to understand that nut products are not always obvious ingredients in foods, and many foods are not clearly labeled.